krevanth/ZAP/README.md

 **Copyright (C) 2016-2024 [Revanth Kamaraj](https://github.com/krevanth) \<<revanth91kamaraj@gmail.com>\>**.

+**IMPORTANT: PLEASE VERIFY THAT YOU ARE VIEWING THE ORIGINAL REPO AT [https://github.com/krevanth/ZAP](https://github.com/krevanth/ZAP) TO AVOID ACCIDENTIALLY LOOKING AT FORKS/DETACHED FORKS/UNCONTROLLED COPIES.**

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.